-- Fibre in the cattle diets is important to help with rumen health.
-Feeds with long fibre such as haylage or silage are ideal for intensive finishing rations.
-Feeding a source of digestible fibre along side straw, such as sugar beet pulp, may help to increase feed efficiency. - Feed efficiency will reduce when the length of the finishing period increases.
+- Fibre in the cattle diets is important to help rumen function.
+Feeds with effective fibre such as haylage or silage are ideal for intensive finishing rations.
+Feeding a source of digestible fibre alongside straw, such as sugar beet pulp, may help to increase feed efficiency. - Feed efficiency will reduce when the length of the finishing period increases.
 Avoid having a long finishing period, selecting cattle carefully can help avoid this and ensure they meet market specifications.